SwiftAkira/FreshDesk-Spamfilter/ARCHITECTURE.md

 ## Overview

-The Freshdesk Spam Filter is a modular, AI-powered system designed to automatically detect and handle spam tickets in Freshdesk using local OLLAMA models.
+The Freshdesk Spam Filter is a modular, AI-powered system designed to automatically detect and handle spam tickets in Freshdesk using the OpenAI API.
 The architecture follows a clean separation of concerns with distinct layers for API integration, AI processing, and business logic.

 ## High-Level Architecture